-To make sure everything on Spotify is properly licensed, we require all music to be delivered by labels and distributors.
-We have deals with most labels and distributors, so if you’re signed to one just ask them to put your music on Spotify.
+To make sure everything on Spotify is properly licensed, we require all music to be delivered by a distributor.
+We have deals with most distributors, so if you already work with one just ask them to put your music on Spotify.

-If you’re not signed to a label or distributor, we have deals in place with companies who can deliver your music to us and collect royalties for you.
-These are called aggregators.
+If you don't currently have a distributor, we have deals in place with companies who can deliver your music to us and collect royalties for you.

 These services handle the licensing and distribution of your music and also pay you royalties when your fans stream your music on Spotify.
 There’s usually a small fee or percentage cut involved.
-Each service is unique, so be sure to do some homework before picking one.
+Each service is unique, so be sure to do a little homework before picking one.